Code-Institute-Submissions/kirsty-chatterton-photography/README.md

 ### Frameworks, Libraries and Programs

 - [Bootstrap v4.5](https://getbootstrap.com/)
-  - Bootstrap was used to give the website a simple, responsive layout
+  - Bootstrap was used to give the website a simple, responsive layout and to also add other features including a navigation bar and a modal.
 - [Google Fonts](https://fonts.google.com/)
-  - Google Fonts was used to import the "Poppins" and "Raleway" font into the style.css file that is used across all pages throughtout the site
+  - Google Fonts was used to import the "Poppins" and "Raleway" font into the style.css file that is used across all pages throughtout the site.
 - [Font Awesome](https://fontawesome.com/)
-  - Font Awesome was used to add icons for social media/contact links throughout the site
+  - Font Awesome was used to add icons for social media/contact links throughout the site.
+It was also used to add icons to buttons on each of the pages and also in the NavBar Brand.
 - [Git](https://git-scm.com/)
-  - Git was used for version control by utilising the GitPod terminal to commit to Git and push to GitHub
+  - Git was used for version control by utilising the GitPod terminal to commit to Git and push to GitHub.
 - [GitHub](https://github.com/)
-  - GitHub was used to store the project code that was pushed from GitPod
+  - GitHub was used to store the project code that was pushed from GitPod.
 - [Gitpod](https://www.gitpod.io/)
-  - GitPod was used to code the project
+  - GitPod was used to code the project.
 - [Balsamiq](https://balsamiq.com/)
-  - Balsamiq was used to create the wireframes for desktop, tablet and mobile during the design process
+  - Balsamiq was used to create the wireframes for desktop, tablet and mobile during the design process.

 ---

 ## Testing

+The W3C Markup Validator and W3C CSS Validator was used to validate every page of the project to ensure there were no syntax errors in the project:

+- **Add Results Later**

 ### Testing User Stories from UX Section

+As a **user**, I want to easily understand the main purpose of the site on my first visit:
+- I've added a background image to the "Home" page with the title of the website (Kirsty Chatterton Photography) positioned in the center of the page in a large and easy to read font so the user knows what the site is.

+As a **user**, I want to be able to easily navigate throughout the site to find content:
+- I've added a navigation bar to the top of every page on the site with links to each of the pages which are "Home", "Gallery" and "Contact".

+As a **user**, I want to see what type of work the photographer has done:
+- I've added a gallery page with four buttons that will display different image galleries when each button is clicked.

+As a **user**, I want to find out more about the photographer and where they're located so I can book them for an event or other photography sessions:
+- I've added a modal on each page for the "About" section which can be accessed from the navigation bar at the top of each page.
+When the user clicks "About" in the navigation bar, the modal will pop up with a short bio on the photographer and where they're currently located.

+As a **user**, I want to be able to easily contact the photographer to book them for an event or session, and to ask any other quesions I may have about their work:
+- I've added social links to the footer on each page.
+These will link to Instagram, LinkedIn and the "Contact" page on the site.
+Instagram and LinkedIn will open in a new tab/window so the user can easily come back to the website.

 ### Further Testing